informatica-unica/ocaml-challenge/3/knife/README.md

 # Knife 🔪

-Write a function `knife` that cuts a list in two sublists at a given position.
+Write a function `knife` that cuts a list in two sublists at a given position:
 ```ocaml
 knife : 'a list -> int -> 'a list * 'a list.
 ```
 The element under the knife's position must be included in the left sublist.
-If the knife is positioned out of bounds, the list stays intact in the output pair.
+If the knife's position is out of bounds, the list stays intact in one component of the output pair.

 Here are some unit tests:
 ```ocaml